lammps/lammps/doc/src/read_data.rst

    (e.g. y for xy tilt).
 This is so that pairs of atoms interacting across that boundary will have one of them shifted by the tilt factor.
-Periodicity is set by the :doc:`boundary <boundary>` command.
+Periodicity is set by the :doc:`boundary <boundary>` command which also describes the shifting by the tilt factor.
 For example, if the xy tilt factor is non-zero, then the y dimension should be periodic.
 Similarly, the z dimension should be periodic if xz or yz is non-zero.
 LAMMPS does not require this periodicity, but you may lose atoms if this is not the case.

 .. note::